 I’m extremely bullish on Quad9 and I’ve written several articles about Quad9 and configuring it on various devices.
 Long story short, Quad9 provides another layer of protection and that’s a good thing!
 For that reason, I would suggest selecting Quad9 as the upstream DNS provider when asked during the pi-hole install.

 At the installation complete screen, you should take note of your IP address (if you changed it) and also the randomly generated password.
+Beware of ones that look like lowercase l’s and zeros that look like uppercase O’s.
+If you can copy and paste it, I would strongly suggest it to avoid issues logging in!
 You can change the pi-hole web password as described in the section below.

 Change your pi-hole web password